haveyoumetdenz/task-vantage/TESTING.md

-# Testing Guide - Task Vantage
+# Testing Guide - Task Flow

-Comprehensive guide for running, understanding, and maintaining tests in the Task Vantage project.
+Comprehensive guide for running, understanding, and maintaining tests in the Task Flow project.

 ## Overview

-Task Vantage uses a comprehensive testing strategy with three types of tests:
+Task Flow uses a comprehensive testing strategy with three types of tests:

 - **Unit Tests**: Fast, isolated tests for validation logic and utility functions
 - **Integration Tests**: Emulator-backed tests for database operations and business logic